 Table 3.13 summarises the UK emissions of manganese.
-Estimates have only been included since the 2000 NAEI report as the figures remain very uncertain.
+Estimates have only been included since the 2000 NAEI report, as the figures remain very uncertain.
 Emission factors have been calculated for the combustion of coal and heavy liquid fuels, but emission factors are not available for many industrial processes, with the exception of iron & steel manufacture and a few other processes, where emission estimates have been based on data given in the Pollution Inventory.
-Further development of the manganese inventory will occur in future versions of the NAEI.